Chapter 16

 An extension beyond the initial term of elected or appointed office must be approved by the Board of Regents and must be for a fixed period of time.

-NOTE—A faculty or academic staff member seeking political office may not engage in political campaigning during hours when the faculty or academic staff member is expected to be performing her or his University ditues, nor solicit or receive campaign contributions or services.
+NOTE—A faculty or academic staff member seeking political office may not engage in political campaigning during hours when the faculty or academic staff member is expected to be performing her or his University duties, nor solicit or receive campaign contributions or services.
 A faculty or academic staff member entering a primary or regular campaign must consult with her or his department chair/head and dean/director to determine whether planned campaign activities will interfere with performing her or his University duties and if so, a reduced-time appointment needs to be arranged for the duration of the campaign.

 REFERENCES

-For more detailed and specific information, consult Regent Resolution #5364, FPP Ch.
-7, UWS Ch.
-3.
+For more detailed and specific information, consult:

 Appendix 16-A Leave of Absence Request Form